 The iron condor option strategy is a risk-defined, neutral options trading strategy that benefits from premium decay and minor up or down moves in the underlying asset.
 Essentially, an iron condor is a call credit spread combined with a put credit spread that, when executed properly, produces a trade with a net delta of around zero.

-The iron condor option strategy performs best when an underlying asset hardly moves, or moves up or down minimally.
+- Iron condors perform best when the underlying asset hardly moves, or moves up or down minimally

 Iron Condor Option Strategy Definition